thermoio/docs/security/updating-fedora.md

 # Updating Fedora

+## But first...
-**Attention:** You must have sudo access to execute the below commands.
+You must have sudo access to excecute the below commmands.
+See [Creating Sudo Users](https://www.thermo.io/how-to/security/creating-sudo-users) for more information.

 ## Fedora
 Perform update and restart the system: